DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 5. Azure HDInsight PySpark
 6. Azure HDInsight Python

+Any of the Azure options allow you to host this as a web service.

 ## Instructions for running the script from CLI window
 You can run your scripts from the Workbench app.
 However, we use the command-line window to watch the feedback in real time.